AndreeaLupu2000/check24-comparison-challenge/README.md

      - Contract duration
      - Specific provider

-3. Share Link
+**3. Share Link**

    - The share button allows the user to share the listed offers on Whatsapp, also to persons that are not users of the application yet.
    - To enable the sharable link to be accessible also when the providers are down, a database for shares was created, and stores the shares offers in an array, every element being stored as a JSON.
    - When the link is access initially, the offers are first retrieved from the database and displayed in the Share view.
    - When a third party receives a shared link, he can also searches for new offers, without an account.
+   - For the share button, there are two possibilities:
+      - To share all the offers.
+      - To share only the filtered ones.

 4. Secure Handling of Provider Credentials and API Keys

-   - The backend credential configuration for the providers are done in the `\config`
+   - The backend credential configuration for the providers are done in the `\config`.
    - The API Keys are kept in the env files and never accessed directly in the code.
    - In the deployed version they are stored in the Environment Variables and accessed from there.
    - In the frontend, no API for the provider or the database is used.
-All the requests are sent to the backend and the backend handles everything
+All the requests are sent to the backend and the backend handles everything.
    - The only request made in the frontend are for address validation and suggestion.
-As for the providers, the API key to Google Cloud is stored in the `.env` file
+As for the providers, the API key to Google Cloud is stored in the `.env` file.

 ## Optional Features

-1. Address autocompletion
+**1. Address autocompletion**

-   - Implemented using Google Cloud Geocoding API for accurate address suggestions
+   - Implemented using Google Cloud Geocoding API for accurate address suggestions.
-   - Real-time address suggestion as users type
+   - Real-time address suggestion as users type.
-   - It was implemented to work for addresses from Germany
+   - The suggestions are implemented to work only for addresses from Germany.
    - Overpass API is being used to fetch street names for a given postal code area in Germany.

-2. User Input Validation
+**2. User Input Validation**

    - Comprehensive form validation for all user inputs